 On May 30, 2002, Valero L.P. formed a wholly owned Delaware corporation, Valero GP, Inc. Valero L.P. contributed a 0.01% limited partner interest in Valero Logistics to Valero GP, Inc. as a capital contribution.
 Valero Logistics' partnership agreement was then amended to convert Valero GP, Inc.'s limited partner interest in Valero Logistics into a general partner interest and to convert the existing 1.0101% general partner interest in Valero Logistics (held by Riverwalk Logistics) into a limited partner interest.
-Riverwalk Logistics to Valero L.P. in exchange for an additional 1.0% general partner interest in Valero L.P.
+Riverwalk Logistics then contributed its 1.0101% limited partner interest in Valero Logistics to Valero L.P. in exchange for an additional 1.0% general partner interest in Valero I.P.